***This program does not require approval under the Private Career College Act 2005

 This program requires a minimum of 2200 hours (including 600 clinical hours).
 It can be completed in three academic years (full time), two years (intensive), or three to six years (part-time) to complete.

 - Applicant must have a university degree or college diploma and a demonstrated competency in English.

-- Admissions will interview to determine suitability for the program
+- Applicants will be interviewed to determine suitability for the program

 - Physiotherapists clinics